 - HICP inflation followed a declining path in the first half of 2023 and oscillated in the second half, declining from 7.3% in January 2023 to 3.7% in December.
-In the January-August 2024 period, average inflation declined further to 3.0%.
-In August 2024, headline inflation increased to 3.2% from 3.0% in July.
-This development is attributed to higher annual rates of change for energy, unprocessed food and non-energy industrial goods, partly compensated by declines in services and unprocessed food inflation. - The positive trend of real estate prices continued in 2023, especially in the residential market, with apartment prices increasing by 13.8%, from 11.9% in 2022.
-In 2024:H1, apartment prices continued to increase at a strong, though decelerating, rate (9.9% y-o-y).
+In the January-July 2024 period, average inflation declined further to 3.0%.
+In July 2024, headline inflation increased to 3.0% from 2.5% in June.
+This development is attributed to higher annual rates of change for services and energy inflation, partly compensated by declines in unprocessed food and non-energy industrial goods inflation.
+According to a flash estimate by Eurostat, HICP headline inflation posted a marginal increase to 3.1%. - The positive trend of real estate prices continued in 2023, especially in the residential market, with apartment prices increasing by 13.8%, from 11.9% in 2022.
+In 2024:Q1, apartment prices continued to increase at a strong, though decelerating, rate (10.4% y-o-y).